 Subject of the tax

-In principle, VAT taxpayers are natural or legal persons as well as organizational entities without legal personality carrying out economic activity regardless of the aim or result of that activity.
+In principle, VAT taxpayers (taxable persons) are natural or legal persons as well as organizational entities without legal personality carrying out economic activity regardless of the aim or result of that activity.

-Economic activity covers all activities of producers, traders or service providers, including entities obtaining natural resources and farmers as well as activities of the professions also when a business activity is performed ones, but in circumstances indicating an intention to perform it regularly.
+Economic activity covers all activities of producers, traders or service providers, including entities obtaining natural resources and farmers as well as activities of the professions.
+Economic activity also includes, in particular, activities which consist in the use of goods or intangible fixed assets in a continuous manner for profit-gaining purposes.
+In very simple terms, economic activity covers, as a rule, any business activity.

 The following activities are liable to VAT: